-Excel 2007 includes a Protect Workbook command that prevents others from making changes to the layout of the worksheets in a workbook.
-You can assign a password when you protect a workbook so that only those who know the password can unprotect the workbook and make changes to the structure and layout of the worksheets.
+Excel 2010 includes a Protect Workbook command that prevents others from making changes to the layout of the worksheets in a workbook.
+You can assign a password when you protect an Excel workbook so that only those who know the password can unprotect the workbook and change the structure or layout of the worksheets.

-Protecting a workbook does not prevent others from making changes to the contents of cells.
+Protecting a workbook does not prevent others from changing the contents of cells.
 To protect cell contents, you must use the Protect Sheet command button on the Review tab.

 Protecting a workbook

 Follow these steps to protect an Excel 2010 workbook: